rya-sge/access-denied/_posts/2024-10-23-ecdsa-overview.md

 > D. secp256r1
 > E. secp521r1

-Answer: E-secp256r1
+Answer: E-secp521r1

 > Which is true about a private key in ECC:
 > A. It is a random scalar value
 > B. It is a non-changing scalar value
 > C. It is a point on the curve

-A-it is a random scalar value
+Answer: A-it is a random scalar value

 > Which is true about a public key in ECC:
 > A. It is a random scalar value
 > B. It is a non-changing scalar value
 > C. It is a point on the curve

-Answer

-C. It is a point on the curve
+Answer: C - It is a point on the curve

 > Which signing method is used in Bitcoin and Ethereum:
 > A. ECDSA